Robin Powell

 Explosive ideas

-This story of Bogle setting up a fund management firm designed to make money for its investors, not from them, is well-known.
-After all, much was written about Vanguard’s history when Bogle died in 2019, aged 89.
+This story of Jack Bogle setting up a fund management firm designed to make money for its investors, not from them, is well-known.
+After all, much was written about Vanguard’s history when Jack Bogle died in 2019, aged 89.
 (1)

-But in a new book on Bogle’s legacy, The Bogle Effect: How John Bogle and Vanguard Turned Wall Street Inside Out and Saved Investors Trillions, Bloomberg ETF analyst Eric Balchunas takes it further and shows with great clarity just how radical this famously single-minded figure was.
+But in a new book on Jack Bogle’s legacy, The Bogle Effect: How John Bogle and Vanguard Turned Wall Street Inside Out and Saved Investors Trillions, Bloomberg ETF analyst Eric Balchunas takes it further and shows with great clarity just how radical this famously single-minded figure was.
 (2)

 “For many, even those of us inside the industry, it was easy to miss the punk-rockery of Bogle, because although his words and ideas were explosive, he looked so grandfatherly and folksy,” Balchunas writes.